Arizona is home to many species of wasps, which can be found in various habitats across the state.

 1. European Paper Wasp

-The European paper wasp (Polistes dominula) is the first on our list of the types of wasps in Arizona.
+The European paper wasp (Polistes dominula) is the first on our list of wasp types in Arizona.

-This type of wasp is known for its paper-like nests made from a mixture of chewed plant material, saliva, and mud.
+This type of wasp is known for its paper-like nests, which are made from a mixture of chewed plant material, saliva, and mud.

 They typically have a yellow-brown head, body, dark brown legs, and black wings.
 European paper wasps also have an orange-yellow abdomen with darker markings.